1 / 4

 Care Guide

-Tolerates shearing and pruning well, responding similarly to T. baccata.
-Shear formal hedges in late spring and again in late summer as needed.
-Can be cut back to old wood and will regenerate.
-Natural form requires no pruning.
-Remove dead wood at any time.Pruning Schedule
+Shearing and pruning are well tolerated, similar to T. baccata.
+Shear formal hedges in late spring (May-June) and again in late summer (August-September) as needed.
+The plant regenerates from old wood if cut back hard — a feature not shared by most conifers.
+The natural form requires no pruning.
+Dead wood can be removed at any time.Pruning Schedule

 J